KIOI: HD Programming

-On January 19, 2006, Star 101.3 began broadcasting on an HD Radio digital channel.
+On January 19, 2006, Star 101.3 began broadcasting on an HD Radio digital subchannels.
 It originally had an All '80s music format, reflecting the time when the station aired 1980s hits upon rebranding itself as Star 101.3 from K-101.
 The music featured the best songs from the 1980s from The Police, Prince, Michael Jackson, Madonna, Cyndi Lauper, and more.

-The format was later replaced with a Dance hits format, carrying iHeartRadio's "Pride Radio" service, targeting the LGBTQ community.
+The format was later replaced with a dance hits format, carrying iHeartRadio's "Pride Radio" service, targeting the LGBTQ community.